This is a new service – your feedback will help us to improve it.

 In December 2019, the National Fire Chiefs Council (NFCC) published the reviewed guidance that provides information for fire and rescue services to change evacuation strategies and perform mass rescue, based on advice and information from fire and rescue service leads.
 This has undergone significant scrutiny and been subject to external review by health and safety consultants.

-In October 2023, the NFCC surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against the recommendations.
-In response to recommendation 33.22b:
+NFCC surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against the recommendations.
+All services have completed the necessary action.

-The London Fire Brigade (LFB) has reported that recommendation 33.22b has been completed.
+The LFB has reported that recommendation 33.22b has been completed.

 Training on the new policy has been provided to all operational staff via computer-based training packages and face to face training for Watch and senior officers.
 This training is reinforced by guided learning exercises for station-based staff.